Back To Search Results

 Lunotriquetral Joint

-The lunotriquetral ligamentous complex primarily stabilizes the lunotriquetral joint.
-It also has 3 components: dorsal, palmar, and proximal membranous.
-The palmar component is the thickest and strongest, while the dorsal component mainly assists in rotatory stability.
-However, the triquetrum has more robust ligamentous insertions compared to the scapholunate ligamentous complex insertions.[3]
-As discussed below, lunotriquetral dissociation is less common than scapholunate dissociation.
 This difference in ligamentous insertion on the triquetrum may help explain why injury to the lunotriquetral ligamentous complex is more stable than the scapholunate ligamentous complex injury.[3]
 Secondary stabilizers of the lunotriquetral joint include the dorsal radiocarpal and scaphotriquetral ligaments.[11][12]
 The dorsal radiocarpal ligament is the only extrinsic ligament that connects the dorsal radius to the dorsal carpus.
-It originates off the ulnar dorsal rim of the distal radius and inserts on the dorsal triquetrum and lunate.
-This ligament prevents the lunate from moving into flexion.
+It originates from the ulnar dorsal rim of the distal radius and inserts on the dorsal triquetrum and lunate to prevent the lunate from moving into flexion.

-Carpal Motion
+Carpal Mechanics and Motion

 Etiology